CDCgov/griddleR/README.md

 # griddleR

+:warning: Development of [pygriddler](https://github.com/CDCgov/pygriddler) has diverged from development of griddleR.
+As of pygriddler [v0.3](https://github.com/CDCgov/pygriddler/releases/tag/v0.3.0), the griddler syntax has been reformulated, and functionality beyond parsing griddles has been removed. griddleR uses should not expect feature parity or regular updates.

+---

 griddleR is an opinionated tool for managing inputs to simulations or other analytical functions.
 This package includes functionality for: